 Obviously, we’ll use lime juice instead of lemon juice.
 And because it’s a margarita pie, we’ll include both a healthy glug of tequila and a splash of triple sec.

-This is one of those recipes, like my coconut bundt cake, that required quite a bit of tweaking.
+The filling for this margarita pie was one of those recipes, like my coconut bundt cake, that required quite a bit of tweaking.

 I love big, bold flavors, and I really wanted this pie to taste distinctly of lime and tequila.